 ADVISORY CONSULTATION.
-Advisory consultations may involve a general review of several Title IX program areas or target specific issues, for example, sports offerings (the accommodation of interests and abilities – three part-test) or scholarships for thorough analyses.
-The issues reviewed determine whether an on-site visit is necessary and the type of data to be collected.
+Advisory consultations may involve a general review of several Title IX program areas or target specific issues, for example, sports offerings (the three-part test), scholarships, or facilities for thorough analyses.
+Facilities reviews are conducted electronically.
 Conclusions and remedies for compliance concerns may be presented with an oral briefing and/or written summary.
 The second most requested service after our full program reviews is a detailed analysis of the three-part test under the accommodation of interests and abilities.
-Interests and abilities reviews do not require an on-site visit.

 DOCUMENT REVIEWS AND WRITTEN GUIDANCE.
 Reports and draft documents may be reviewed for Title IX considerations.
 An oral briefing and/or written summary may be provided.
 Written analyses and guidance may be provided for case-specific requests.

 Our clients include colleges and universities, high schools, collegiate athletics conferences, national and regional athletics conferences, including the NCAA, several state high school associations, state bar associations, and national sport organizations.
-We have conducted full program reviews and advisory consultations for NCAA Division I-A (FBS), I-AA (FCS), I-AAA, Division II, and Division III institutions, NAIA, Community College, and high school programs.
+We have conducted full program reviews and advisory consultations for NCAA Division I, including FBS, FCS, and non-football programs, Division II, and Division III institutions, NAIA, Community College, and high school programs.